Architecture of India: Assam-type

-Assam-type architecture is found in Assam and Sylhet region.
-The houses constructed using this style are generally termed as Assam-type houses, consisting usually one or more storeys.
-The houses are built to be earthquake proof, and are made from materials ranging from wood and bamboo to steel and concrete.
+Assam-type architecture is found in Assam and the Sylhet region.
+The houses constructed using this style are generally termed as Assam-type houses, and typically consist of one or more storeys.
+The houses are built to be earthquake-proof, and are made from materials ranging from wood and bamboo to steel and concrete.

-Assam Type houses are a type of designs developed by the colonial British administration in Assam after the massive earthquake of 1897.
-British engineers modified the traditional Assamese houses made from mud-plastered bamboo walls and thatched roofs to make Assam Type houses with wood, reed, mud plaster and hay after studying the climate and topography of the entire region.
+Assam-type houses are a type of designs developed by the colonial British administration in Assam after the massive earthquake of 1897.
+British engineers modified the traditional Assamese houses made from mud-plastered bamboo walls and thatched roofs to make Assam-type houses with wood, reed, mud plaster and hay after studying the climate and topography of the entire region.

 Buildings are constructed on both flat and sloped terrains.
 On flat grounds, the buildings are typically rectangular or L or C layout.
 On other surfaces, such as highlands, they are usually rectangular in shape, accessed via the hillside.
 The roof is typically erected by high gables to overcome heavy rainfall in the region, where walls are usually timber-framed, plastered with cement.
 With high ceilings and well-ventilated rooms, the floorings are either wooden or concrete with tiled, mosaic or stone surfacing with stilts.

 Other Colonial Powers

 Among the other European colonies were Portuguese Goa and Damaon and Portuguese Bombay and Bassein.
-The Madh Fort, St. John the Baptist Church & Castella de Aguada in Bombay are remnants of Portuguese colonial rule.
+The Madh Fort, St. John the Baptist Church and Castella de Aguada in Bombay are remnants of Portuguese colonial rule.
 The Churches and convents of Goa, an ensemble of seven churches built by the Portuguese in Goa are a UNESCO World Heritage Site.

 The Portuguese were among the first European traders to discover the sea route to India as early as 1498.
-The first Portuguese encounter with the subcontinent was on 20 May 1498 AD, when Vasco da Gama reached Calicut on the coast of the Malabar region.
+The first Portuguese encounter with India was on 20 May 1498 AD, when Vasco da Gama reached Calicut on the coast of the Malabar region.

 The settlements along the Hooghly river — a branch of the Ganges — attracted maritime traders from as many European nations, turning that part of Bengal into a little Europe.
 The Portuguese set up post at Bandel, the Danish at Serampore, the Dutch at Chinsurah and the French at Chandernagore.
 A British military base came up in Barrackpore.
 Thus influencing neighbouring regions' architecture to create a distinct indo-colonial architecture.

 The history of Pondicherry is recorded only after the arrival of Dutch, Portuguese, British and French traders.
 In 1674 the French East India Company set up a trading centre at Pondicherry and this outpost eventually became the administrative centre of French settlements in India.
 The city has many colonial buildings, churches, temples and statues which, combined with the town planning and French style avenues in the old part of town, still preserve much of the colonial ambiance.